martcoder/snakecharm/README.md

 TO PLAY:
 PlayerA: To play you use the arrow keys for direction, and the Enter key for special.
-PlayerB: use WASD and the Spacebar for special, and ask playerA to eat the pvp bonus!
+PlayerB: use WASD and the Tab for special, and ask playerA to eat the pvp bonus!

 FEATURES:
 Features added by myself include: